Venafi/ansible-role-venafi/examples/f5_example/README.md

 The first thing needed is to create the `variables.yml` file, in this file are defined the variables used during the execution of the playbook such as:

 - The F5 BIG-IP management IP address.
-- The credentials used to manage the F5 BIG-IP
+- The credentials used to manage the F5 BIG-IP.
 - The CN needed to generate the certificate.
-- The partition in which all the information will be stored
+- The partition in which all the information will be stored.
 - The Virtual IP and port on which all the HTTPS traffic will be handled.
-- The pool members (the NGINX servers running the application)
+- The pool members (the NGINX servers running the application).
 - The name for the certificate files which will be copied to the F5 BIG-IP.
-- To facilitate the connection with the device, the connection parameters can be also provided in this file
+- To facilitate the connection with the device, the connection parameters can be also provided in this file.
   - The pattern used for this is called a **provider**, the provider is a dictionary which includes sub-keys such as *password*, *server*, etc.
-  - In the following steps this dictionary will be passed as a parameter to the tasks so they can connect to the BIG-IP
+  - In the following steps this dictionary will be passed as a parameter to the tasks so they can connect to the BIG-IP.

 ```yaml
 f5_address: "192.168.20.50"